Why contribute to open source?

 Before doing anything, do a quick check to make sure your idea hasn’t been discussed elsewhere.
 Skim the project’s README, issues (open and closed), mailing list, and Stack Overflow.
 You don’t have to spend hours going through everything, but a quick search for a few key terms goes a long way.

 If you can’t find your idea elsewhere, you’re ready to make a move.
-If the project is on GitHub, you’ll likely communicate by opening an issue or pull request:
+If the project is on GitHub, you’ll likely communicate by doing the following:

-- Issues are like starting a conversation or discussion
+- Raising an Issue: These are like starting a conversation or discussion

 Before you open an issue or pull request, check the project’s contributing docs (usually a file called CONTRIBUTING, or in the README), to see whether you need to include anything specific.
 For example, they may ask that you follow a template, or require that you use tests.